Shujukoku

-(侏儒国, しゅじゅこく, Shujukoku) is a country of dwarves thought to be located south of Yamataikoku, which appears in Ancient China's Book of the Later Han and Records of the Three Kingdoms.
-In Wei Zhi.
-It is mentioned together with Black tooth country and Naked country.
+(侏儒国, しゅじゅこく, Shujukoku) is a country of dwarves thought to be located south of Yamataikoku, which appears in Ancient China's Book of the Later Han and Records of the Three Kingdoms in Wei Zhi.
+It is mentioned together with Black tooth country and the Land of the Naked in the Classic of Mountains and Seas.

 Overview

 The following are listed in Chinese history books.
 Book of the Later Han and the so-called Wajin Biography in Records of the Three Kingdoms state that it is located 4,000 miles south of the queen state of Wa-koku.